irfanhakim-as/homelab-wiki/topics/proxmox.md

 ### VM Configuration

-This details some generic configuration recommendations for a virtual machine after it's been installed:
+This details some generic configuration recommendations for a virtual machine after it's been [created and installed](#create-vm):

 - Perform a system update on the VM
 - Install the [`qemu-guest-agent`](https://pve.proxmox.com/wiki/Qemu-guest-agent) package on the VM to allow useful Proxmox VM management features